CopernicaMarketingSoftware/Documentation/Publisher/en/database-unsubscribe-behavior.md

 from mailing lists.
 It’s up to you how you react to unsubscribe triggers: ignore them (which is illegal and might make those receiving email quite angry), delete the entire profile or change a field value.
-If you change a field value you can use it to make a selection of only those who want to receive the newsletter, but you still keep profile data.
+If you change a field value you can use it to make a [newsletter selection](./create-a-mailing-list).

 Triggers come in different ways.
 Usually they come in the form of unsubscribe links in mailings and feedback from a user clicking the unsubscribe button in their email client.
-The latter is shown in some clients if a list-unsubscribe header is present in the email.

-However, there are other triggers besides those two.
-For example, when we receive a complaint at our abuse address.
-Some email providers have feedback loops that give us a heads up when someone logs an email as spam.
-These types of feedback are caught by Copernica and processed according to your unsubscribe options.
+However, we can also receive complaints at our abuse adress or be informed when a user marks your mail as spam.
+Copernica collects and handles these triggers according to your preferred unsubscribe behaviour.

 ## Marketing Suite settings